cisco/webex-assistant-sdk/get_started_documentation/README.md

 Let's now look into how this is all done in the `secure` version of our `Echo` skill.

-### Decrypting the Request's Body

-TODO

-### Verifying the signature

-TODO

 ### Creating Secret and Keys

-As mentioned before, we'll need a private/public key pair as well as a `secret`.
+As mentioned before, we'll need a rsa private/public key pair as well as a `secret`.
 Let's make those now.

 The `secret` is any string at least 22 characters long.
 You will have to create this yourself.
 Try following the same rules you would follow to create a strong password.
 We have also provided a very simple tool